billypurdue/meme_generator/readme.md

 Meme generation for hubot with memegenerator.net

+## Installation

+Add it to your scripts folder.

+You'll need to set environmental variables with your credentials for memegenerator.net as well as your dimension preference:

+	HUBOT_MEMEGEN_USERNAME
+	HUBOT_MEMEGEN_PASSWORD
+	HUBOT_MEMEGEN_DIMENSIONS

+Username and password are required, however the dimensions preference is not required.

 ## Example Commands

 hubot memegen Y U NO <text>  - Generates the Y U NO GUY with the bottom caption of <text>